 More than 37,000 people die in motor vehicle accidents every year, and an additional 2.35 million are injured or disabled.
 When one of the vehicles involved is an 80,000-pound tractor-trailer, the chances of the occupants in a car sustaining catastrophic or fatal injuries increases significantly.

 At Morris, King & Hodge, P.C., we understand the pain and financial strain that a truck accident can cause.
-If you’ve been hurt in an Alabama truck accident caused by a negligent driver, trucking company, or another responsible party, we will be ready to stand up for you.
+If you’ve been hurt in an Alabama 18-wheeler accident caused by a negligent driver, trucking company, or another responsible party, we will be ready to stand up for you.

-If you or a loved one has been involved in a truck accident in Alabama, hire an experienced attorney who can help you pursue justice.
+If you or a loved one has been involved in a truck wreck in Alabama, hire an experienced attorney who can help you pursue justice.
 Morris, King & Hodge, P.C.’s nationally recognized lawyers are experienced, committed, and aggressive in seeking compensation for the harm you’ve suffered.

 Our attorneys work on a contingency fee basis, which means that if we don’t secure compensation for you, you won’t owe us anything.
 Call us or contact us online today for a free consultation about your case.